JonHenin/Pokedex/README.md

 * scipy

 ## License

 Unless explicitly stated otherwise at the top of a file, all code is licensed under the MIT license.

 ## Acknowledgements

-This project is inspired by [Anton Muehlemann](https://github.com/AntonMu) work, which has allowed me to build out my own YOLO detection model.
+This project is inspired by [Niklas Wilson](https://github.com/NiklasWilson) which is a fork of [Anton Muehlemann](https://github.com/AntonMu) work.
+Their work has allowed me to build out my own YOLO detection model using Keras.